Incredibly versatile, affordable, and convenient, plastic is the perfect solution for the day-to-day needs of millions of people.

-Incredibly versatile, affordable, and convenient, plastic is the perfect solution to meet the demands of millions of people for day-to-day needs.
-There are varied types of plastic, but the ones which are mostly used are single-use plastic – cups, bottles, shopping bags, and food packaging among many other applications.
-Each of these single-use plastic has an average lifespan of 10 to 15 minutes of consumer usage before it is discarded.
+There are various types of plastic, but the ones most commonly used are single-use plastics—cups, bottles, shopping bags, and food packaging, among many other applications.
+Each of these single-use plastics has an average lifespan of 10 to 15 minutes of consumer usage before it is discarded.

+Ironically, this plastic, because of its chemical composition, can stay on the planet for hundreds of years.
 That means a plastic bag that you used to carry a single item from the supermarket will be around for several generations.

-Seaweed is a kind of aquatic plant and algae that grows in water bodies like oceans, seas, and rivers.
-It is used for a variety of purposes like food, cosmetics, pharmaceuticals, biofuels, etc. Seaweed also reduces the impact of carbon emissions and improves the marine environment.
+Seaweed is a type of aquatic plant or algae that grows in water bodies such as oceans, seas, and rivers.
+It is used for a variety of purposes, including food, cosmetics, pharmaceuticals, and biofuels.

+Seaweed also reduces carbon emissions and improves the marine environment.
 More about Seaweed and its advantages here.
 If that was not enough, this marine crop has emerged as one of the mediums to fight plastic pollution.

-Currently, Zerocircle seaweed plastic will be able to replace LDPE (low-density polyethylene) and PP (Polypropylene) types of plastic.
+Currently, Zerocircle seaweed plastic can replace LDPE (low-density polyethene) and PP (Polypropylene).
 The Mumbai-based startup has signed up with large CPG companies to manufacture industrial packaging materials using seaweed.
-Neha mentioned that Zerocircle sources its seaweed from farming communities in the Indian coastal states, of Gujarat, Maharashtra, and Tamil Nadu.

 Tell us about your Journey.

-When I discovered seaweed, I realized that it is one of the ancient organisms that lived on this planet.
-In fact, the microalgae and macroalgae found in the oceans are the grandfathers of the trees we have on the land.
-The survival of the oceans is so critical for our life.
-It is important for us to understand that it is the ocean that we need to harvest sustainably.
+The survival of the oceans is so critical for our lives.
+We need to understand that it is the ocean that we need to harvest sustainably.
 What can you take from the oceans that can be built into a material, used sustainably, and discarded sustainably?
-There is a lot of research happening in this space.
-I wanted to leverage the research that is being done and already done and create a solution around it.

-Seaweed is the base material we use to replace plastic that is used only for a few minutes and remains in the system for 400 hundred years.
 The seaweed-made packaging can go away as easily as it came into life.
-Once you are done with the packaging you can throw in the wet waste and if by any chance it goes into the oceans, it is marine degradable.
+Once you are done with the packaging, you can throw in the wet waste, and if, by any chance, it ends up in the ocean, it is marine-degradable.

 What are the advantages of Seaweed?